 2. Arrange an introductory meeting

-We’ll set up a 45-minute chat with an LGD team member to talk through your application.
+We’ll schedule a 45-minute chat with an LGD team member to discuss your application.
 They’ll also give you an overview of the project and products and answer any initial questions you might have.

 3. Agree to our Contributor Agreement